 Confronting Antisemitism

 These grants support organizations that are developing positive, constructive, and scalable efforts to understand, expose, and undermine contemporary antisemitism.
-We are interested in initiatives that help groups navigate and address antisemitism within their communities; build bridges between Jews and other minority groups; address systemic and curricular antisemitism in K-12 school and universities; utilize technology; and empower individuals with the tools, knowledge, and resources to effectively advocate for themselves and the Jewish people.
+We are interested in initiatives that help groups navigate and address antisemitism within their communities; build bridges between Jews and other minority groups; address systemic and curricular antisemitism in K-12 schools and universities; utilize technology; and empower individuals with the tools, knowledge, and resources to effectively advocate for themselves and the Jewish people.

 We are grateful to the William Davidson Foundation for amplifying and deepening the committee’s grantmaking and allowing them to fund more grantees at significant levels.

-*Starred grantees are new to this committee in 2025–2026
+*Starred grantees are new to this committee in 2026–2027

-• The American Jewish Medical Association* (AJMA) is the only national organization representing Jewish healthcare professionals and students across disciplines (i.e., doctors, nurses, psychologists, etc.).
-AJMA promotes Jewish values and ethics in medicines, stands strongly with Israel, and addresses contemporary issues affecting members and society, notably antisemitism in patient care, academia, medical societies, research programs, and the healthcare community more broadly.
-Natan’s general operations grant will allow AJMA to improve its antisemitism reporting system, expand outreach to more Jewish healthcare professionals, and develop a curriculum on antisemitism and cultural sensitivity for medical and nursing schools.
+• The American Jewish Medical Association (AJMA) is the only national organization representing Jewish healthcare professionals and students across disciplines (i.e., doctors, nurses, psychologists, etc.).
+AJMA promotes Jewish values and ethics in medicine, stands strongly with Israel, and addresses contemporary issues affecting members and society, notably antisemitism in patient care, academia, medical societies, research programs, and the healthcare community more broadly.
+Natan’s grant will allow AJMA to improve its antisemitism reporting system, expand outreach to more Jewish healthcare professionals, and develop a curriculum on antisemitism and cultural sensitivity for medical and nursing schools.

-• Be the Narrative* (BTN) runs the Student to Student (STS) program, a peer-to-peer dialogue experience that trains Jewish high school students to be Jewish ambassadors and presenters in classrooms in the US and Canada.
+• Be the Narrative (BTN) runs the Student to Student (STS) program, a peer-to-peer dialogue experience that trains Jewish high school students to be Jewish ambassadors and presenters in classrooms in the US and Canada.
 BTN’s diverse Jewish student presenters work together to share their individual Jewish narratives and identities in public and private schools with students who have little to no experience with Judaism.
 BTN partners with JCRCs and local federations who manage the local STS program in their respective communities.
-Natan’s grant will enable BTN to expand STS to seven new communities.

 Previous